 Supplements do not have to be approved by the Federal Government before being sold to the public, and a prescription is not needed to buy them.
 The same is true for most CAM practices.
-There are ads and claims that a certain product has been used for years, or that they are effective in fighting cancer; these claims do not prove that these approaches are safe or effective.
+There are ads and claims that products have been used for many years, or that they are effective in fighting cancer; these claims do not prove that these approaches are safe or effective.
 Some of these therapies can cost thousands of dollars.
-It’s important for you as a consumer to decide what is best for you, but you should be careful.
+It is important for you to decide what is best for you, but you should be careful.
 Tell your physician if you are using any form of CAM, no matter how safe you think it is.
 Here are some facts about biological products you may find surprising:

-- Herbs and other products may interfere with how well other medicines work in your body.
+- Herbs and other products may interfere with how other medicines work in your body.

 - Supplements and cleanses can act like drugs in your body.